• Skip to primary navigation

 Cool brownies in the tray.

-The brownies are much easier to cut neatly if they have been refrigerated or frozen prior to cutting.
+The brownies are much easier to cut neatly if they have been refrigerated prior to cutting.

 Serve at room temperature.